retrocomputacion/retroterm/readme.md

 ---------------------

 Beta testing:
--Ezequiel Filgueiras
+*   Ezequiel Filgueiras
--Thierry Kurt
+*   Thierry Kurt
--Diego di Franceschi
+*   Diego di Franceschi

 Thanks to:
     WillyManilly for adding support to the Z64K emulator